murad-mustafazade/DENIM_Midterm_Project/README.md

 * **Author Origin vs. Affiliation:** This analysis tracks the location of the author's **institution**, not their nationality.
 An American-born professor working at Peking University would be counted as "China-affiliated."
 * **Single Country Affiliation:** The `has_china_author` flag is `True` even if only one of multiple co-authors is based in that country.
-* **No Causal Claims:** The analysis identifies trends and correlations but does not make any causal claims about why these trends are occurring.
+* **No Causal Analysis:** The analysis identifies trends and correlations but does not make any causal claims about why these trends are occurring.

 ---